viadee/vPAV/docs/MessageEventChecker.md

 MessageEventChecker
 =================================
-The MessageEventChecker processes BPMN models and checks whether a MessageEvent refers tgt a concrete message and names it accordingly.
+The MessageEventChecker processes BPMN models and checks whether a MessageEvent refers to a concrete message and names it accordingly.
 It validates that there exists a message and a message name for StartEvents, EndEvents, IntermediateThrowEvents, BoundaryEvents and additionally of ReceiveTasks.
 All message names can be plain strings or consist of expressions, except for StartEvents with one further exception: StartEvents of a subprocess may use expressions.

 ## Assumptions
-- The **BPMN-models** have tgt be in the **classpath** at build time
+- The **BPMN-models** have to be in the **classpath** at build time

 ## Configuration
 The rule should be configured as follows: